 What is viral meningitis?

-‘Meningitis’ means inflammation of the membranes covering the brain and spinal cord.
+‘Meningitis’ means inflammation (swelling) of the membranes covering the brain and spinal cord.
 ‘Viral meningitis’ means that meningitis has occurred due to an infection with a virus.
-Viral meningitis is the most common type of meningitis and can be caused by many different viruses.
-Most cases in the United States are caused by non-polio enteroviruses.
-Viral meningitis is usually less serious than meningitis that is caused by bacteria or fungi.
+Viral meningitis is the most common type of meningitis.
+Many viruses can cause meningitis.
+The leading cause in the United States is by non-polio enteroviruses.

 Who gets viral meningitis?

-Viral meningitis can affect anyone.
-The illness occurs more often in children younger than 5 years old and people with weakened immune systems.
-Infants younger than 1 month old and people with weakened immune systems are more likely to have severe illness.
+Anyone can get viral meningitis.
+Children younger than 5 years old and people with a weakened immune system are at increased risk for viral meningitis.
+Infants younger than 1 month old are more likely to have severe illness if they get viral meningitis.

 How is viral meningitis spread?